nickvourd/Supernova/README.md

 ███████║╚██████╔╝██║     ███████╗██║  ██║██║ ╚████║╚██████╔╝ ╚████╔╝ ██║  ██║
 ╚══════╝ ╚═════╝ ╚═╝     ╚══════╝╚═╝  ╚═╝╚═╝  ╚═══╝ ╚═════╝   ╚═══╝  ╚═╝  ╚═╝

-Supernova v2.1 - Real fucking shellcode encryptor & obfuscator tool.
+Supernova v2.5 - Real fucking shellcode encryptor & obfuscator tool.
 Supernova is an open source tool licensed under MIT.
-Written with <3 by @nickvourd, @Papadope9 and @0xvm.
+Written with <3 by @nickvourd.
 Please visit https://github.com/nickvourd/Supernova for more...

 Usage of Suprenova: